evmin/az-ai-kickstarter/README.md

 ```bash
 azd env set WITH_AUTHENTICATION true
 ```

-If you already executed `azd up` just run provisioning again:
+If you already executed `azd up` just set the variable and run provisioning again:
 ```bash
 azd env set WITH_AUTHENTICATION true
 azd provision
 ```

-> [!WARNING] The account executing `azd` needs to be able to create Application Registration in your Azure
+> [!WARNING] The account executing `azd` needs to be able to create Application Registrations in your Azure
 > Entra ID tenant.

 ## How it works